adibarra/adibarra.com/src/pages/posts/tamu-grades-writeup.md

 ---
 title: Blog | Building the TAMU Grades Website
 display: Building the TAMU Grades Website
-date: 2024-12-20T05:00:00Z
+date: 2024-12-21T05:00:00Z
 lang: en
 duration: 20min
 subtitle: A writeup on how I built the TAMU Grades website.
-upcoming: false
+upcoming: true
 ---

 [[toc]]

 ## Wait, Again?

 Yup, that's right, I re-wrote the original TAMU Grade Distribution website that I made in 2022 and posted about [here](/posts/tamugd-writeup).
-My goal with the original site was just to learn about web dev, and as a result, the code isn't great, and its UI/UX isn't much better.
+My goal with the original site was to learn about web development, and as a result, the code isn't great, and its UI/UX isn't much better.

 <figure>
   <img src="/assets/posts/tamugd-writeup/final-product.png" alt="Screenshot of the original version" rounded-lg dark:border-1 border--c-tertiary />
   <figcaption class="caption">Screenshot of the original version</figcaption>
 </figure>

-However, ever since I built it, it's been getting a lot of traffic.
-So, I've decided to re-design it from the ground up with all the knowledge I've gained over the past year or two.
+Since then, the site has been getting a lot of traffic.
+So, I've decided to re-design it from the ground up using the knowledge I've gained over the past year or two.

 ## Goals